Lifting integrable models and long-range interactions

 Let us denote the different possible terms of range $r$ by $A_r^{(i)}$, then we want

 for some constants $c_i$.
 We can then make the following Ansatz for our Lax operator

-The first part in the above expression guarantees that the this Lax operator will satisfy the correct equations and boundary conditions up to order $g^{2n-2}$, since it is the lower-order Lax operator embedded in the first $n$ coordinates.
+The first part in the above expression guarantees that this Lax operator will satisfy the correct boundary conditions up to order $g^{2n-2}$, since it is the lower-order Lax operator embedded in the first $n$ coordinates.

 The new information is encoded in $\cA$ and since it is at the highest order in $g$, we can actually derive a set of linear equations for it.
 In particular, we can compute